Towards Supporting QIR: Steps for Adopting the Quantum Intermediate Representation: Conclusions

 \section{Conclusions}

 QIR is one way to bridge the gap between purely classical and purely quantum computations.
 As an extension of LLVM IR, it builds on decades of compiler infrastructure and optimizations.
-However, the adoption of QIR in quantum computing software tools is a challenging task, as outlined in this article.
-Many open research questions need to be addressed.
+As outlined in this article, the adoption of QIR can be achieved with less effort than it might seem at first glance.
+However, some open research questions remain to be addressed in the future, especially in the context of hybrid classical-quantum programs.
 One framework for exploring solutions to these questions is the \emph{Multi-Level Intermediate Representation}~(MLIR,~\cite{mlir}), which is a natural choice for the next step in the evolution of QIR.